k4l1sh/alexa-gpt/README.md

 lambda_handler = sb.lambda_handler()
 ```

-12. You are now ready to use your Alexa in ChatGPT mode.
+12. Save and deploy.
+You are now ready to use your Alexa in ChatGPT mode.
 You can test in "Test" section enabling "Skill testing" in "Development".
 You should see results like this:

 ![test](images/test.png)